SPIE Education and Travel Scholarships

 - High school, pre-university, secondary school students will receive a one-year complimentary Student Membership.
 Fill in the Pre-College Membership Application Form and return to firstname.lastname@example.org

-- Must be enrolled or planning to enroll in an optics, photonics, imaging, optoelectronics program or related discipline (e.g., physics or electrical engineering) at an accredited school for the school year beginning in the Fall 2014 (Aug 2014-Jul 2015)
+- Must be enrolled or planning to enroll in an optics, photonics, imaging, optoelectronics program or related discipline (e.g., physics or electrical engineering) at an accredited school for the school year beginning in the Fall 2016 (Aug 2016-Jul 2017)

 - Two recommendations are required.
 An automated message will be sent to your recommenders providing them with a link to your application where they will fill in a questionnaire.
 Relatives are not eligible to make recommendations.

-- Please attach your Annual Scholarship Report to the online application form if reapplying.
-The scholarship application form must show new activities from when you last applied.
-Annual Scholarship reports are required from all winners.
+- If you are reapplying, SPIE must have your Annual Scholarship Report on file prior to submitting the application (15 February) and the scholarship application form must show new activities from when you last applied.
+Annual Scholarship reports are required from all winners..

 - Incomplete applications will not be eligible for consideration.